Easy Filipino Bibingka (Rice Cake) Recipe for Christmas

 Because bibingka can sometimes be complicated to make, many Filipinos have created a moderately easy way to prepare this rice cake.

-- banana leaves – 6 pieces; round shape; about 9 inches in diameter
+- 6 banana leaves, round shape and about 9 inches in diameter

 Ingredients for Toppings